 The results has shown by proposing the following students' competencies that identified and verified by a panel of subject matter experts currently employed in the field of Automotive Technology Education.
 The competency analysis profile of automotive body electrical technology system is divided into 11 job duties, 83 tasks and 7 core competencies framework.
 This panel of experts has determined that these skills will adequately prepare students for entry level positions in the context of automotive body electrical technology systems.
-This study is developed into module which each in core competencies are included to guide identifies the knowledge, skills and attitudes students need to perform each competency.
+This study is developed into module which each in core competencies are included to guide identifies the knowledge, skills and attitudes students need to perform (each competency).
 Core competencies are designed to be the basis for training program to ensure stakeholders input that is relative and meaningful to the workplace.
-This competency intended to include all basic, necessary skills for this area, but may be supplemented with additional competencies as essential as students' competency and the ability to service, repair and diagnosis.